 As of Oct 25 2018 is 3.31% with 12.52$ payout per share per year

 Dividend history & Growth

 BlackRock has a pretty good history of increasing and growing dividends every year since 2003 except for 2009 when they froze it.
+For 2009 I think companies can be excused if they had a pause in dividend growth because of the worldwide scenario going on at that time.
+They could have just cut the dividend in 09 but they decided to just freeze it.
 This seems to suggest me that the management is invested in growing and increasing dividends year over year.
 The dividend over last 5 years has grown around at 13.18%.
 Such growth rate is just great!
 What is there to not like about this history and growth rate?

 Payout Ratio & Dividend Safety